 Students receive this notation on his/her transcript corresponding to the first term he/she does not achieve SAP.
 Students will be notified of the minimum requirement(s) in order to make SAP and consequences of not making SAP.
-The student may continue to attend an additional term and continue to receive applicable financial aid.
+The student may continue to attend in his/her program and continue to receive applicable financial aid.
 This subsequent term is known as Warning.